 - College-level work completed at an accredited institution.
-Transfer without a degree is evaluated on a course-by-course basis subject to the University's policies regarding lowerdivision programs.
-The University's articulation agreements assist students with transferring coursework on a programby-program basis.
-The University accepts college-level work satisfactorily completed with a grade of C- or better.
+All transfer work, with or without a degree (associate or previous bachelor's for sequential undergraduate students) is evaluated course-by-course.
+The University's articulation agreements assist students with transferring coursework on a program-by-program basis.
+The University accepts collegelevel work satisfactorily completed with a grade of C- or better.
 Courses completed with a grade less than C- are not applicable toward Global Citizenship Program requirements, generally are not applicable toward major requirements, and have severe transfer restrictions toward electives.
 For more information, see the Transfer Credit Grading Policy section below. - Standardized tests conducted external to Webster.
-These include ACT-PEP; Excelsior College Examinations; CLEP; DANTES; GED College Level; and USAFI, as well as Advanced Placement and International Baccalaureates (for more information, see the Advanced Placement Credit section and International Baccalaureate section below).
-Because this credit is normally designated as lower-division, no more than 64 credit hours are transferable.
+These include Excelsior College Examinations; CLEP; DANTES; GED College Level; and USAFI, as well as Advanced Placement and International Baccalaureates (for more information, see the Advanced Placement Credit section and International Baccalaureate section below).
 Academic departments approve discipline-specific exams, establish possible course equivalencies, determine acceptable test scores, and determine the amount and level of credit.
-Because these exams are used to assess prior collegelevel learning and should be completed in the early stages of enrollment at the University, they are not approved for upperclass students. - Extra-institutional credit.
+Because these exams are used to assess prior college level learning and should be completed in the early stages of enrollment at the University, they are not approved for upperclass students. - Extra-institutional credit.
 The University awards transfer credit for selected military and corporate training programs that have been reviewed by the American Council on Education (ACE).
-For information, see the Extra-Institutional Credit section below. - Associate degrees.
-The University always attempts to provide full transfer credit for all coursework successfully completed as part of an associate degree awarded by a regionally accredited institution.
-For more information, see the Transfer of Associate Degrees section below.
+For information, see the Extra-Institutional Credit section below.